hello-robot/stretch_tutorials/ros2/remote_compute.md

 export ROS_DOMAIN_ID=<ID>
 ```

-## Setup the Workstation to work with Stretch
+## 2. Setup the Workstation to work with Stretch
-The workstation needs to be installed with the appropriate stretch related ros2 packages to have access Stretch robot meshes for accurate Visualization in Rviz,interfaces dependencies and essential perception packages.
+The workstation needs to be installed with the stretch related ros2 packages to have access to robot meshes for Visualization in Rviz, custom interfaces dependencies and essential perception packages.

 This section assumes the workstation already has an active ROS2 distro and colcon dependencies pre-installed.
 You can find [ROS2 Installation step for Ubuntu here](https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Install-Binary.html#).

-##### Setup Essential stretch_ros2 Packages
+#### Setup Essential stretch_ros2 Packages

 Make sure the ROS2 distro is sourced.
 ```{.bash .shell-prompt}